hybridsjs/hybrids/docs/core-concepts/introduction.md

 define('my-element', MyElement);
 ```

 Even though the above code might look straightforward, there are applied unique concepts, that make it possible.
-This example relays on the three property-related ideas used together: [descriptors](descriptors.md), [factories](factories.md) and [translation](translation.md).
+This example relies on the three property-related ideas used together: [descriptors](descriptors.md), [factories](factories.md) and [translation](translation.md).
 Additionally, the library uses change detection and cache mechanism to simplify the lifecycle of the component.

 ### Customized Built-in Elements